opener-project/opener-project.github.com/source/documentation/language-identifier.md

 Language Extension
 ------------------

-  TODO
+The internal library that actually performs the language identification already supports a lot of languages.
+For more information about how to extends it for more languages or functionalities, please, visit the website of the tool at <a href="https://code.google.com/p/language-detection/">https://code.google.com/p/language-detection/</a>

 The Core
 --------

 The component is a fat wrapper around the actual language technology core.
-Written Java.
+Written in Java.
 Checkout the core/src directory of the package to get to the actual working component.

 Where to go from here
 ---------------------

-* Check (the project websitere)[http://opener-project.github.io]
+* Check (the project website)[http://opener-project.github.io]
 * (Checkout the webservice)[http://opener.olery.com/language-identifier]

 Report problem/Get help